8 Causes of Communication Breakdown In Business

 Email might be a little better, but even then, emails can often go unread for hours, if not days.
 Instead, calling your employees directly will be the most effective way to ensure that they receive a particularly urgent message.

 You should also take into account who is receiving the message.
-Employees who are at their desks for the majority of their workdays are more likely to respond to emails or online chat messages, whereas employees who are working outside of their office are more likely to respond to texts or calls.
+Employees who are at their desks for the majority of their workdays are more likely to respond to emails or online chat messages, whereas employees who are working outside their office are more likely to respond to texts or calls.

 Ways To Improve Communication And Avoid Communication Breakdown